quii/go-specs-greet/README.md

 ## Refactor

-This will be an exercise for you, the reader.
+Try doing this yourself.

 - Extract the "domain logic", away from the grpc server, like we did for `Greet`.
 Use the specification as a unit test against your domain logic
 - Have separate types in the protobuf to ensure the message types for `Greet` and `Curse` are decoupled.

 ## Implementing `Curse` for the HTTP server

 Again, an exercise for you, the reader.
 We have our domain-level specification, and we have our domain-level logic neatly separated.
-If you've followed this chapter, this should be very straightforward
+If you've followed this chapter, this should be very straightforward.

 - Add the specification to the existing acceptance test for the HTTP server
 - Update your `Driver`
 - Add the new endpoint to the server, and re-use the domain code to implement the functionality.
 You may wish to use `http.NewServeMux` to handle the routiing to the separate endpoints.

+Remember to work in small steps, commit and run your tests frequently.
+If you get really stuck [you can find my implementation on GitHub](https://github.com/quii/go-specs-greet).

 ## Wrapping up